epfl-si/jahia2wp/docs/index.md

 ### Backup a WordPress site

 To save a WordPress site, simply run the following command.
-It will create either a full backup or an incremental one depending if there is already a full backup done in the same day.
+It will create either a full backup or an incremental one depending if there is already a full backup done in the last seven days (number configurable).

     python jahia2wp.py backup $WP_ENV http://localhost/folder